Centimetre–gram–second system of units: ESU notation

-All electromagnetic units in the CGS-ESU system that have not been given names of their own are named as the corresponding SI name with an attached prefix "stat" or with a separate abbreviation "esu", and similarly with the corresponding symbols.
+All electromagnetic units in the CGS-ESU system that do not have proper names are denoted by a corresponding SI name with an attached prefix "stat" or with a separate abbreviation "esu".
+The franklin was introduced as a fourth ESU base unit; it is not strictly identical with the statcoulomb.
+(The unit of permittivity is also sometimes used as a fourth base unit.)